vincentntang/vincent-blog-draft/devto-draft.md

 Vue's CLI comes with the ability to add Vuex out of the box.

-In React you pass a new set of state using `setState()`, Redux only extends this through global dispatches / flux architecture.
+In React you pass a new set of state using `setState()`, Redux only extends this through global dispatches/flux architecture.

 In Vue, you mutate objects behind the scene.
 Vuex is no different but at the global level.